 How do you shower?

 Olivia is a member at Planet Fitness so for $20 CAD/mth, we can both shower to our hearts’ content.
 There are locations all over America and more are slowly starting to pop up in Canada too.
+We’ll also use showers at public pools or recreation centres and a truck stop here and there too.
 For other times, we’ve got a portable solar shower that does the trick and of course, baby wipes.
 Lots of baby wipes.

 Where do you poo?